stugotech/super-api-js/README.md

   * `qs` - the querystring object to work on
   * `defaultPageSize` - the default page size to use if none is specified (optional)
-  * `maximumPageSize` - the upper bound on page sizes, i.e. if a value larger than this is specified in the querystring, the maximum will be used instead
+  * `maximumPageSize` - the upper bound on page sizes, i.e. if a value larger than this is specified in the querystring, the maximum will be used instead (optional)
+  * `defaultPageMethod` - the default page method to use if none is specified (optional)

 #### `sort()`